starlingx/ptp-notification-armada-app/api-ref/source/api_ptp_notifications_definition_v1.rst

 PTP Status Notifications API Definition v1
 ============================================

-This document defines how an hosted application can subscribe for receving PTP status notifications from StarlingX platform and also how to pull notifications on demand.
+This document defines how a hosted application can subscribe to receive PTP status notifications from the StarlingX platform and also how to pull notifications on demand.

-The interaction between the application and the platform is done with the use of a Sidecar, resides in the same pod.
+The interaction between the application and the platform is done with the use of a Sidecar residing in the same pod.

-The port of the Sidecar is exposed to the application by a downward API and the address is localhost of the pod where the application and the Sidecar are running on.
+The port of the Sidecar is exposed to the application by a downward API and the address is the localhost of the pod where the application and the Sidecar are running on.
 For example: http://127.0.0.1:{port}

 --------------------